cpoussot/LF/README.md

 ### Introduction

-Now use the example suggested in the Part 3 of the slides.
+Let us use the simple sinlge mass-spring-damper (MSD) system.
 The MSD is given the by following state-space equations,
 ```math
 \begin{array}{rcl}
 E\dot{\mathbf{x}}(t) &=& A{\mathbf{x}}(t)+Bu(t)\\